Sense: Sensory organs

 Nonhuman animals experience sensation and perception, with varying levels of similarity to and difference from humans and other animal species.
-For example, mammals in general have a stronger sense of smell than humans.
+For example, other mammals in general have a stronger sense of smell than humans.
 Some animal species lack one or more human sensory system analogues and some have sensory systems that are not found in humans, while others process and interpret the same sensory information in very different ways.
 For example, some animals are able to detect electrical fields and magnetic fields, air moisture, or polarized light.
 Others sense and perceive through alternative systems such as echolocation.
 Recent theory suggests that plants and artificial agents such as robots may be able to detect and interpret environmental information in an analogous manner to animals.

 Sensory modalities

 Sensory modality refers to the way that information is encoded, which is similar to the idea of transduction.
 The main sensory modalities can be described on the basis of how each is transduced.
 Listing all the different sensory modalities, which can number as many as 17, involves separating the major senses into more specific categories, or submodalities, of the larger sense.
 An individual sensory modality represents the sensation of a specific type of stimulus.
 For example, the general sensation and perception of touch, which is known as somatosensation, can be separated into light pressure, deep pressure, vibration, itch, pain, temperature, or hair movement, while the general sensation and perception of taste can be separated into submodalities of sweet, salty, sour, bitter, spicy, and umami, all of which are based on different chemicals binding to sensory neurons.